Sustainable Laboratory User Manual Working Group

 - Capturing information about the facilities design and infrastructure, including capabilities, limitations, flexibility, adaptability, sustainability, and resilience

-- Expandable to capture other information as desirable and useful to the facility owner or operator
+- Expandable to capture other information as desirable and useful to the facility owner, operator, or user

 - Providing a flexible systems to collect and store common design and construction documents without duplicating them, including the Owners Project Requirements (OPR), Basis of Design (BOD), construction drawings, specifications, construction submittals, Building Information Models (BIM), Operations Manuals (O&Ms), commissioning reports, Testing and Balancing (TAB) reports, and other closeout documents